AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Best practices/Distribute data to multiple destination Logstores.md

     ```

-## Scenario 2: Dynamic distribution
+## Scenario 2: dynamic distribution

-For example, assume that all of the access log entries of your website are stored in a Logstore.
+For example, assume that all access log entries of your website are stored in a Logstore.
 You want to distribute the log entries to different Logstores based on the project and logstore fields in the log entries.

-This section describes how to use the data transformation feature to distribute the log entries.
+In this scenario, you can use the data transformation feature to distribute the log entries.

--   Raw log entry
+-   Raw log entries:

     ```
     __tag__:type: dynamic_dispatch